 This mediation is great for people who want to work on their over-thinking or attention and focus issues.
-It will train your brain to step back and see that all things follow a pattern of rising and falling and will teach you to flow with this rise and fall instead of resist it.
+It will train your brain to step back and see that all things follow a pattern of rising and falling and will teach you to flow with this rise and fall instead of resisting it.

 Of course, this meditation is great for anyone looking for spiritual enlightenment.
 If you’re on a quest to understand the nature of reality and existence, then this is definitely that meditation for you.
-Just keep in mind that you will need to devote to a lifetime of practice to achieve insight.
+Just keep in mind that you will need to devote a lifetime of practice to achieve insight.